ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 }
 ```

 To test the code, you will need to run the application on an actual device.
-Follow [these steps](https://developer.android.com/studio/run/device).
+Follow the steps in [Run apps on a hardware device](https://developer.android.com/studio/run/device) to test the app.

 After running the app, remember to grant permissions to the camera.
 Then, click the Start button, and the application will display images from the camera: